 Overview of the allegations:

-We allege that what Sirin Lab ICO call crowdfunding is actually a scam.
+Allegations have surfaced that what Sirin Lab ICO call crowdfunding is actually a scam.

 It is alleged that there is no genuine project worthy the 80m USD deposited at the time of inception.
 Reports indicate faulty ideas, misrepresentation of products and services, and a 95% loss of value for the coin, revealing the emptiness of the Sirin Lab’s token for investors.